-Excellence in both scholarship and teaching is an important prerequisite for a tenure line appointment at Stanford because the University is dedicated to outstanding achievement in both.
-The purpose of the appointment evaluation is to appraise, on the basis of the record to date, the candidate's standing and potential in his or her scholarly discipline (broadly defined) and the candidate's quality and potential as a teacher.
+Excellence in both scholarship and teaching is an important prerequisite for a tenured appointment at Stanford because the University is dedicated to outstanding achievement in both.
+The purpose of the appointment evaluation is to appraise, on the basis of the record to date, the candidate's standing in his or her scholarly discipline (broadly defined) and the candidate's quality as a teacher.
 Decisions on initial appointment are subject to the exercise of scholarly and professional judgment and discretion by the University's departmental faculty and academic leadership.

-1. Scholarship: The first criterion for an appointment at Stanford is that the individual be the best scholar available for the proposed appointment at his or her level of professional development in the relevant field.
+1. Scholarship: The first criterion for a tenured appointment at Stanford is that the individual is the best scholar available at his or her level of professional development in the relevant field.